phillip-haydon/philliphaydon.com/_posts/2012-03-09-service-stack-exceptions-and-errors.md

 One of the little catches with this is the automated error handling shown above requires a naming convention of your service Request/Response objects.

-Lets say we have a 'UserSearch' request object.
+Lets say we have a `UserSearch` request object.

 If an exception is thrown, ServiceStack will try and find an object of the same name, with the suffix 'Response'

-This this case it would look for UserSearchResponse.
+This this case it would look for `UserSearchResponse`.

 <https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.ServiceInterface/ServiceUtils.cs#L124>

-As you can see, the method GetResponseDtoName takes in what your Request object was, and appends the ResponseDtoSuffix
+As you can see, the method `GetResponseDtoName` takes in what your Request object was, and appends the `ResponseDtoSuffix`

-The second catch is that your Response DTO must have a property on it named “ResponseStatus”:
+The second catch is that your Response DTO must have a property on it named `ResponseStatus`:

     public ResponseStatus ResponseStatus { get; set; }